 [Related posts include The First Good News (Gen 3:15); A Most Cruel and Ignominious Punishment (Matt 27:26–37); The End was Near (Gen 6:13); God Establishes a Covenant (Gen 6:18); and Overview of 1 Peter 3:18–22]

 What Endorsement Do We have of the Redemptive Historical Approach?

 When Christ was confronted by some religious authorities, he asserted, “If you believed Moses, you would believe me, for he wrote about me” (John 5:46).

 After his resurrection from the dead, Jesus encountered two of his followers as they traveled to Emmaus.
 Since his identity was hidden from them, they expressed their grief over his crucifixion.

-Luke implied that the OT contains important clues about Christ and his work.
-I view the OT much like a set of puzzle pieces of God’s plan to renew all of creation.
+Luke implied that the Old Testament contains important clues about Christ and his work.
+I view the it much like a set of puzzle pieces of God’s plan to renew all creation.

-Seeing how those pieces fit together through the lens of the New Testament makes reading the OT very exciting.
+Seeing how those pieces fit together through the lens of the New Testament makes reading the Old Testament very exciting.

 Image via Wikimedia Commons

 [A related section is The CSER Structure: Creation, Sin, Exile, and Resurrection/Restoration]